Counties 1 Midlands West (South): 2024–25

-Participating teams and location

 Departing were Ledbury, promoted to Regional 2 Midlands West as runners-up (Luctonians 2XV finished top but were not permitted to be promoted on Level 6 owing to league rules on reserve teams in the RFU leagues).
 Broadstreet 2XV and Earlsdon were relegated to Counties 2 Midlands West (East).
 Manor Park moved on a level transfer to Counties 1 Midlands East (North).

 Joining were Barkers Butts, Camp Hill, Worcester and Berkswell & Balsall.